 Each section is divided into strands.
-K-5 and 6-12 ELA have Reading, Writing, Speaking and Listening, and Language strands; the 6-12 history/ social studies, science, and technical subjects section focuses on Reading and Writing.
+K-5 and 6-12 ELA have Reading, Writing, Speaking and Listening, and Language strands; the 6-12 history/social studies, science, and technical subjects section focuses on Reading and Writing.
 Each strand is headed by a strand-specific set of College and Career Readiness Anchor Standards that is identical across all grades and content areas.

 Standards for each grade within K-8 and for grades 9-10 and 11-12 follow the CCR anchor standards in each strand.
-Each grade-specific standard (as these standards are collectively referred to) corresponds to the same-numbered CCR anchor standard.
-Put another way, each CCR anchor standard has an accompanying grade-specific standard translating the broader CCR statement into grade-appropriate end-of-year expectations.
+Each CCR anchor standard has an accompanying grade-specific standard translating the broader CCR statement into grade-appropriate end-of-year expectations.